magento/magento-cloud/README.md

 See the [Magento Commerce Cloud Guide](http://devdocs.magento.com/guides/v2.2/cloud/bk-cloud.html).

 ## License
-Each Magento source file included in this distribution is licensed under OSL-3.0 license.
+Each Magento source file included in this distribution is licensed under the OSL-3.0 license.

 Please see [LICENSE.txt](https://github.com/magento/ece-tools/blob/develop/LICENSE.txt) for the full text of the [Open Software License v.
 3.0 (OSL-3.0)](http://opensource.org/licenses/osl-3.0.php).